karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 ### When Convenience Turns into a Security Risk

 Recent findings underline why this reflection is necessary.
-A new security research report by Koi Research revealed that several popular browser extensions have been secretly harvesting private AI conversations from millions of users.
+A new security research report by Koi Research revealed that several popular browser extensions have been secretly harvesting private AI conversations from millions of users (Dardikman, 2025).
 While these tools claimed to protect user privacy, they injected scripts into the browser to intercept AI dialogues and sell the collected data to data brokers.

 More than eight million users were affected, with sensitive information harvested for marketing and analytics purposes.